 Today’s classrooms are no longer limited to traditional blackboards and chalk.
 With the advent of the digital age, it has also changed the way students learn and absorb lessons.
-According to a 2016 study by DeCoito & Richardson, 82 percent of teachers surveyed use digital presentations as teaching tools, with 71 percent also using tablets and simulations.
-As we discussed in "Fostering Intrinsic Motivation with Tech-Hesitant Teachers,” the role of teachers in creating an engaging digital learning environment remains an invaluable factor in the willingness of students to learn.
-In an e-learning or remote learning environment, however, this may often be easier said than done.
-Here are some key tips to help you get started:
+According to a 2016 national survey of student engagement by DeCoito & Richardson, 82 percent of teachers surveyed use digital presentations as teaching tools, with 71 percent also using tablets and simulations.
+As we discussed in "Fostering Intrinsic Motivation with Tech-Hesitant Teachers,” the role of teachers in creating an engaging online learning environment remains an invaluable factor in the willingness of students to learn.
+In an online learning or remote learning environment, however, this may often be easier said than done.
+Here are some key engagement strategies to help you get started:

 1. Encourage group learning to share new perspectives

 One major benefit of distance learning is the opportunity for students to virtually meet and interact with their peers, regardless of where they are.
 This encourages students with similar passions to discover new methods and perspectives when approaching challenging tasks in a group setting.
 To support this, a 2016 student engagement study by Van Wyck and Haffajee found that 78 percent of the students who participated in their study reported greater control of learning, with 69 percent reporting increased personal benefit as a result of group learning.

 2. Create online forums to spark debate